haihongren/ibm-mq-infra-monitor/README.md

 * "password" – password used to connection (optional if not needed)
 * "reportEventMessages" - true to report MQ Event messages.
 * "reportMaintenanceErrors" - true to report errors with MQ Tools daily maintenance processes.
-* "reporQueueEventStatus" - true to report MQ Queue status
+* "reportQueueStatus" - true to report MQ Queue status
 * "dailyMaintenanceErrorScanTime" - HH:MM to scan for maintenance errors each day.
 This should be a time shortly after the daily maintenance processes run.
 * "mqToolsLogPath" - The logPath to the MQ Tools logs.
 Ex: /var/mqm/mqtools_log.
 * "monitorErrorLogs" - true to gather select metrics from the queue manager error logs.